Drinking Coffee on Nitrates or Antianginal Pills: Clear Safety Guide

 Moreover, caffeine can interfere with the metabolism of nitroglycerin in the liver.
 It inhibits certain enzymes responsible for breaking down nitroglycerin into its active form.
 As a result, higher levels of nitroglycerin may accumulate in the body when consumed with coffee.
 Excessive levels of nitroglycerin could potentially lead to an increased risk of side effects such as headaches or flushing.

-Another concern lies in caffeine’s stimulatory properties that can accelerate heart rate and increase cardiac workload.
+Another concern lies in caffeine’s stimulatory properties, which can accelerate heart rate and increase cardiac workload.
 While this effect may be well-tolerated by most individuals without cardiovascular issues, combining it with nitroglycerin could potentially strain an already compromised heart due to angina or other cardiac conditions.

 Considering these potential interactions and risks, individuals taking nitroglycerin should exercise caution when consuming coffee or other caffeinated beverages.
 It is advisable to consult with a healthcare professional before combining these substances, particularly for those with pre-existing cardiovascular conditions.